 - Use the test tube clamp to remove the test tubes from the beaker and place them in the test tube rack.

-- Any color change (green, yellow, orange, red) indicates the presence of glucose.
+When you test Halloween candy for glucose, any color change (green, yellow, orange, red) means there is glucose in the solution.
 A dark red-brown solution indicates more glucose than any other color.
 Using the chart above as a guide, which candy contains the most glucose?
-Which candy has the least glucose?
+Which Halloween candy has the least glucose?
 Was your hypothesis correct?

-Glucose is a simple sugar that plants produce by the process of photosynthesis.
-Like all carbohydrates, it is made of hydrogen, carbon, and oxygen.
-Glucose is essential to life, as it is the primary source of energy for our body’s cells, and it is able to enter our bloodstream quickly to provide energy right away.
-Without it, our bodies would not function.
+Glucose is a simple sugar that plants make during photosynthesis.
+Like all carbohydrates, it’s made of hydrogen, carbon, and oxygen.
+Glucose is essential to life!
+It is the primary source of energy for our body’s cells, and can enter our bloodstream quickly to provide energy right away.
+Without it, our bodies would not function well.
 Plus, glucose is the primary energy source used by brain cells!
-Without enough glucose, brain function may be diminished.
+Without enough glucose, brain function can slow down.

-Benedict’s solutions (also called Fehling’s solution) is bright blue liquid.
+Benedict’s solutions (also called Fehling’s solution) is a bright blue liquid.
 It’s made of copper sulfate, sodium citrate, and sodium carbonate.
-While it’s usually bright blue, when it’s mixed with a solution that contains glucose, it turns green, yellow, deep-red or brown, depending on the sugar concentration.
+While it’s usually bright blue, when it’s mixed with a solution that contains glucose, it changes color!
+Depending on the sugar concentration, it turns green, yellow, deep-red or brown.

-Other types of sugar include fructose, which comes from honey, fruit and vegetables, and sucrose, which is what most table sugar is made of.
-Since this test only detects the presence of glucose, you can’t tell how much other types of sugar these candies contain.
+In addition to glucose, there are other types of sugar.
+Fructose comes from honey, fruit and vegetables.
+Most table sugar is made of sucrose.
+However, since this test only detects the presence of glucose, you can’t tell if these candies have other types of sugar as well.

 For Further Study:

+Now that you’ve experimented to test Halloween candy for glucose, what else could you test?
+Does sugar-free Halloween candy have glucose, too?
 For further testing, compare different foods that aren’t typically thought of as sweet, like milk or bread, as well as other types of sweet foods besides candy, like fruit and soda pop.
-Also consider using glucose test strips instead of Benedict’s solution and see how that affects your results.
-Think about and discuss why knowing which foods contain a lot of glucose might be beneficial.
+Alternatively, consider using glucose test strips instead of Benedict’s solution and see how that affects your results.
+Afterward, think about and discuss why knowing which foods contain a lot of glucose might be beneficial.